 4. Ask for Forgiveness if Your words are hurtful

 We all make mistakes and occasionally say the wrong thing.
 Ask God to shine a light on any words that were unloving.
 Ask Him for forgiveness and then ask for forgiveness from the person you spoke to them to.
 Ask Him for help in taming the tongue.

 Commit to doing better and speaking in ways that model Christ.

 Ask God to guide you to speak words that will honor Him and accomplish His purposes.
 Practice speaking words that encourage, edify, comfort, and inspire.

 The goal is to speak life into others.
 Ask for guidance from the Lord on taming your tongue.
 Practice Ephesians 4:29:

 Explore Then Excavate Ephesians to Understand God’s Word Like Never Before

 In this six-week course, self-paced course, we will excavate the book of Ephesians.
 We will dig in deep and study this book with the appetite of a voracious learner.
 This course is more than a Bible study.
 It is a map to guide you through His Word and connect it to your life.

 To encourage means to give support, confidence, or hope.
 To comfort means soothe and console with a sense of freedom from pain while edifying may cultivate development by building up.
 And inspire is the energy that drives someone forward in their goals- motivating them along their journey.

 We are called to be different in many ways as Christ-followers but especially with how we communicate.
-It can often feel like a great challenge not falling into impatience, sarcasm or gossiping and negative talk; however, through positively impacting others by choosing words that build them up instead of tearing down – you really do have an opportunity an eternal impact!
+It can often feel like a great challenge not falling into impatience, sarcasm, or gossiping and negative talk; however, through positively impacting others by choosing words that build them up instead of tearing them down – you really do have an opportunity for an eternal impact!
 Through taming the tongue, we can help build the Kingdom of God!